0xSero/partisia-docs/docs/voting-contract.md

 contract actions hereby define the exact conditions and rules for changing the contract state.
 A smart contract can have multiple defined actions.

-In Rust you define a smart contract action by coding a function and marking it with `#[action]`.
+In Rust, you define a smart contract action by coding a function and marking it with `#[action]`.
 The function receives the existing state and the inputs from the user initiating the action, and it can then produce and return a new updated state reflecting the changes.